 - 1. Collaborate with students, teachers, administrator and parent organizations, school safety personnel, other school personnel and the community to develop a Code of Conduct that clearly defines expectations for the conduct of students, District personnel and other persons on school property and at school functions - 2.
 Adopt and review at least annually the District's Code of Conduct to evaluate the Code's effectiveness and the fairness and consistency of its implementation - 3.
-Create policies and procedures that encourage safe and orderly schools for all students, school staff and principals. - 4.
+Appoint a Dignity Act Coordinator (Assistant Principal) in each school building.
+The Principal and the Assistant Principal will be thoroughly trained to handle human relations in the areas of race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender/gender identity, and sex.
+The Principal and Assistant Principal will be accessible to students and other staff members for consultation and advice as needed on the Dignity Act. - 4.
 Lead by example by conducting Board meetings in a professional, respectful, courteous manner.
 It is further expected that, the Board of Education will take appropriate measures where violations of the Code of Conduct occurs